Meštrović Pavilion: Restoration and renovation

-The Meštrović Pavilion today
+Croatian Association of Artists

-The pavilion presently serves as the official seat of the Croatian Association of Artists (HDLU), a union of professional artists established in 1868.
+Since 1993, the pavilion has served as the official seat of the Croatian Association of Artists (HDLU), a union of professional artists established in 1868.
 The aims of the association are to support and encourage contemporary visual expression, to improve and protect the freedom of visual expression, and to influence legislation regulating visual arts production and the social rights of artists.

-Additionally, HDLU organizes over 40 exhibitions and events annually, held in the pavilion’s three exhibition spaces: the Ring Gallery, the Barrel Gallery, and the Extended Media (PM) Gallery.
+Additionally, HDLU organizes over 40 exhibitions and events annually, held in the pavilion's three exhibition spaces: the Ring Gallery, the Barrel Gallery, and the Extended Media (PM) Gallery.
 A fourth exhibition space, Karas Gallery, is located on Praška Street near Ban Jelačić Square.

-The pavilion is also one of the founding members of The 360° Project, an international network of round arts venues in Europe and Canada.
+The Meštrović Pavilion is also one of the founding members of The 360° Project, an international network of round arts venues in Europe and Canada.

 Croatia to the World Exhibition

 In February 2021, the HDLU, in collaboration with Večernji list and the Academy of Fine Arts, compiled a list of the 38 Croatians (ethnically Croat or connected to Croatia) who gave most to the world, influencing global history.
-They organized an exhibition held at the Meštrović Pavilion, entitled "Croatia to the World" (Hrvatska svijetu), including over a thousand items connected to the thirty-eight masterminds.
+They organized an exhibition held at the Meštrović Pavilion, entitled Croatia to the World (Hrvatska svijetu), including over a thousand items connected to the thirty-eight masterminds.
 The first twelve names were chosen in 2019, but the list was then extended to 38 greats by February 2021.
-The 38 great Croatians in the list are: Ivo Andrić, Giorgio Baglivi, Josip Belušić, Roger Joseph Boscovich, Ivana Brlić-Mažuranić, Ivan Česmički, Marin Getaldić, Franjo Hanaman, Jerome, Marcel Kiepach, Julije Klović, Slavko Kopač, Benedikt Kotruljević, Zinka Kunc-Milanov, Antun Lučić, Giovanni Luppis, Dora Maar, Marko Marulić, Ivan Meštrović, Andrija Mohorovičić, Franciscus Patricius, Slavoljub Eduard Penkala, Marco Polo, Herman Potočnik, Vladimir Prelog, Mario Puratić, Lavoslav Ružan, Andrea Schiavone, David Schwarz, Pope Sixtus V, Mia Slavenska, Andrija Štampar, Rudolf Steiner, Nikola Tesla, Milka Trnina, Faust Vrančić, Ivan Vučetić, and Nikola IV Zrinski.
+The 38 great Croatians in the list are: Ivo Andrić, Giorgio Baglivi, Josip Belušić, Roger Joseph Boscovich, Ivana Brlić-Mažuranić, Giulio Clovio, Benedetto Cotrugli, Ivan Česmički, Marino Ghetaldi, Franjo Hanaman, Jerome, Marcel Kiepach, Slavko Kopač, Anthony Francis Lucas, Giovanni Luppis, Dora Maar, Marko Marulić, Ivan Meštrović, Zinka Milanov, Andrija Mohorovičić, Franciscus Patricius, Slavoljub Eduard Penkala, Marco Polo, Herman Potočnik, Vladimir Prelog, Mario Puratić, Lavoslav Ružan, Andrea Schiavone, David Schwarz, Pope Sixtus V, Mia Slavenska, Rudolf Steiner, Andrija Štampar, Milka Ternina, Nikola Tesla, Fausto Veranzio, Juan Vucetich, and Nikola IV Zrinski.